wolberine/docs/markdown/reference/dash/pro-datasheet.md

 #### Mechanical Specifications

-The mechanical specifications of the Hologram Dash can be found in our [hardware GitHub repository](https://github.com/hologram-io/hologram-hardware)
+The mechanical specifications of the Hologram Dash Pro can be found in our [hardware GitHub repository](https://github.com/hologram-io/hologram-hardware)